-Watermelons are native to Africa and therefore need hot temperatures in order to grow – ideally around 80°F during the day.
+Watermelons are native to Africa and therefore need hot temperatures in order to grow – ideally around 80°F during the day – so learn when to plant watermelon to grow tasty fruits.
 However even if you don't live an areas that naturally reach those temperatures, you can always grow watermelons in your greenhouse.

 Is it hard to grow watermelon?
 It's surprisingly easy to grow your own watermelon so long as you have the right conditions.